bendh/adventofcodeJava2024/README.md

 ## How to add a puzzle

 The shell for day 1 is already there.
+To automatically download the assignment and the input add a session.txt with the session cookie after logging in.
+Then run the App main method, this will download the input for the day(src/resources/dayxx.txt) and the html from the assignment (src/resources/dayxxassignment.html).

 These are the steps to add day 2, etc. For day 1 you can start by writing the test cases once the puzzle posts.

 ### Part 1